 “She had no reason to take off, and was planning to come down for the Water Follies (boat races) that coming weekend,” said her brother, Bruce LePage.
 “She just never showed up.”
 As she had taken no belongings and had contacted no friends or relatives, foul play was immediately suspected in her disappearance.
 A neighbor reported seeing her getting into a car with two unknown men on the morning of the 23rd, and a psychic claimed that he had “seen” her boarding a plane bound for Argentina with a “Latin boy friend” in a “vision,” but none of these leads panned out and were eventually discarded.

 Bruce said his sister had many admirers.
 “I just know there were a lot of guys who would have loved to have dated her,” he said.
 “This could very well be a person she turned down.”
-Her fiance, temporarily living in South Africa, was also notified of her disappearance, but she wasn’t with him, and he hadn’t heard from her.
+Her long distance boyfriend living in South Africa was also notified of her disappearance, but she wasn’t with him, and he hadn’t heard from her.